Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Next steps

-If passed, the Regulated Professions Neutrality Act would take effect upon proclamation.
+The Regulated Professions Neutrality Act will take effect upon proclamation.

 News